dod-advana/gamechanger-ml/gamechangerml/src/text_classif/README.md

 All the required data for training and producing this table (excluding the corpus) is collected in a single directory `classifier_data/`.
 This directory is archived on Advana Teams and is up-to-date as of this writing (see General > Data Science > Classifier Model).
-I create training data on my local machine and transfer it to the GPU instance for training the model.
+I create training data on my local machine and transfer it to a GPU instance for training the model.

 **Step 1**: An `entity_mentions.json` is required.
 An update-to-date version is in `classifier_data/entity_mentions/`.
 To create this file, you'll need `classifier_data/entity_mentions/flat_entities_custom.csv`.